 Treat yourself to high quality aged tea and beautiful teaware from Kuura Tea Studio.
 Order teas online and get set up with their Gongfu starter kit, which includes glasses, a pitcher, tea samples and more.
 You can order online from McIvers Tea and Coffee Merchants.
 They’ve got a huge range of tea leaves and coffee beans from around the world.
 Budding baristas should check out their range of coffee makers and stove top pots.
 Market Lane Coffee also sells coffee brewing equipment, with free standard shipping for purchases over $30.

-Live stream a yoga class
+Live stream a yoga or pilates class

 Take care of your body and mind with yoga classes live streamed from Little Mandarin Yoga.
 Just like you’re in the studio, you’ll see the instructor and they can see you.
 Follow the instructions on their website to get set up for the class, and continue (or start) your practice during this unusual time.